Basic video build guide

 Select the Video Player component in Flash, and assign it an instance name in the Properties panel.
 The name will be used to call the Video Player component when you use features of the Video Component API.

 Open the Component Inspector for the Video Player component and navigate to the Video settings section:

 Video reporting identifier

 Enter an identifier for your video.
 This name shows in reports about video metrics for this player.
-You can change the name in Studio and DFA or DFP Trafficking.
+You can change the name in Studio and DCM or DFP Trafficking.

 Note: Ten custom tracking events for each video will be created in the Step 3: Edit Events tab of the Studio Web UI if the creative has more than one video component with unique reporting identifiers.
 These additional custom tracking events will be reported.
 (There's a cap of 100 custom metrics per creative.
 A creative can contain up to 9 individually tracked videos, leaving room for other non-video custom metrics.)